 concerns raised on the section 52(d) and

-report for the quarter ended June Corporate
+report for the quarter ended Ju

 2023: Services

-Page 37: Overview on revenue
+Page 37: Overview on re venue

-and expenditure should refer to
+and expenditure should re

-the pages where the items giving
+the pages where the item s giving

-rise to the over and under-
+rise to the over and under r-

 expenditure were listed

-Strategies to address over and
+Strategies to address over

 under expenditure should be

 provided in the report

-Page 42: Operating grants and
+Page 42: Operating grant s and

 subsidies

-what grants were expected that
+what grants were expected

-were not received - requested
+were not received - reque ested

 the current status

-Very large variance in other

-income - explanation required
+Very large variance in oth income - explanation req

-Were the amounts due from
+Were the amounts due fro

-DEDEAT and Department of
+DEDEAT and Departmen

-Transport received or not?
+Transport received or not

-Reasons to be given for non-
+Reasons to be given for n

-receipt of grants
+receipt of grants -

-Page 45: What is the reason for the Page 45: What is the reason for
+Page 45: What is the reas son for

 the R935 000 savings on

-Council's expenses - are certain
+Council's expenses - are

-activities that were budgeted for
+activities that were budge ted for

 not being carried out?

-Page 45: What are interns on the Graduate Programme being
+Page 45: What are interned

+Graduate Programme bei ng

-employed for?
+employed for? and the second

-Page 46: Explanation required for
+Page 46: Explanation req

-underspending on EHS R4m,
+underspending on EHS R

-Fire Services R13m and water
+Fire Services R13m and v distribution budget water

-distribution budget

-Page 47 - Revenue collection
+Page 47 - Revenue colle ction

-exceeds budget - give reasons
+exceeds budget - give re

-Pensioner expenditure - Why is
+Pensioner expenditure - 1

-there such a significant variance?
+there such a significant va

-This should have been accurately
+This should have been ad

-forecast
+forecast ,

-Under expenditure on asset
+Under expenditure on ass set

 management - is this

-underspend on maintenance
+underspend on maintenar nce

 (R2,9 m variance)?

-Page 48 - Expenditure on repairs
+Page 48 - Expenditure on

-and maintenance seems very
+and maintenance seems

 low.
-Is there an underspend on
+Is there an undersp

-preventative maintenance which
+preventative maintenance

-will ultimately lead to substantial
+will ultimately lead to subs

-costs being incurred by SBDM?
+costs being incurred by S

-Was the underspend on Other Grants and Subsidies due to non-
+Was the underspend on 0 Grants and Subsidies due

 receipt of grants?

-Page 50: How is the shortfall of
+Page 50: How is the short tfall of

-R30m on Operating Grants and
+R30m on Operating Gran

-Subsidies made up and are these
+Subsidies made up and a

 grants and subsidies still

-expected to be recovered?
+expected to be recovered ?

-Page 51 - the Department of
+Page 51 - the Department

-Housing grant shows zero
+Housing grant shows zero D

-amount unspent and reference to
+amount unspent and refer rence to

-this Department in the second
+this Department in the se

-last sentence on this page should
+last sentence on this page e should

-be removed.
+be removed. why only

-Page 54 - Give reasons why only
+Page 54 - Give reasons v 50% of the project budget

-50% of the project budget was

-spent and what strategies were in
+50% of the project budget spent and what strategies

-place to improve expenditure
+place to improve expendit